AndyShiue/Ende-readme/README.md

 How is it useful then?
 It must have something to do with the compiler!
 And `Mod` is an example.
-It's special that it could be `use`d
+It's special that it could be `use`d.

-what you can do in a `use` statement is only what you can do in a `const fn`, so you can write something like:
+What you can do in a `use` statement is what you can do in a `const fn`, so you can write something like:

 ```rust
 use if isWindows then os::win else os::nix